mpierre24/About-Marlon/what-is-possible/possrd.md

  # What's possible?
 ## What's possible is EVERYTHING.
-### I have a couple of quotes that inspire whenever im starting to doubt my situation or myself:
+### I have a couple of quotes that inspire whenever im starting to doubt my situation or myself 📃:
 “The only impossible journey is the one you never begin”
 > – Tony Robbins